 If you are an APSU Physics and Astronomy graduate and you don't see your information below, please let us know.
 We try not to lose touch with anyone, but it happens occasionally.
 To add or update your information, please contact Sherry Bagwell.
 Her contact information is available at the Faculty and Staff link to the left.

-- Brad Gordon will be teaching in the Nashville Public schools
+- Brad Gordon will be teaching in the Metro Nashville Public School system.

 - James Murtha